miguelmarco/sage-slurm/Readme.md

 receives the message (which in principle should be almost inmediate, since the other process will ask for this message at the beginning, as we will see later).

-Once we have feed all the workers with a program to process, we will get into a loop where we get back the results that the workers send back, and feed them with new works to do if they are available.
+Once we have fed all the workers with a program to process, we will get into a loop where we get back the results that the workers send back, and feed them with new works to do if they are available.
 When we run out of knots to check, we will send a message to the workers telling them to finish: